 - Avoid using control characters that are illegal in XML 1.0 in your object names (#x7F–#x84 and #x86–#x9F).
 These characters will cause XML listing issues when you try to list your objects.

 - Avoid using "#" in your object names. gsutil interprets object names ending with #<numeric string> as version identifiers, so including "#" in object names can make it difficult or impossible to perform various operations on such objects using gsutil (see Object Versioning and Concurrency Control).

 - Avoid using "[", "]", "*", or "?" in your object names. gsutil interprets these characters as wildcards, so including any of these characters in object names can make it difficult or impossible to perform various wildcard operations using gsutil (see Wildcard Names).

 Bucket Name Verification

 Google Cloud Storage considers bucket names that contain dots to be domain names, and as such bucket names must:

 - Be syntactically valid DNS names (for example, bucket..example.com is not valid because it contains two dots in a row)

 - End with a currently-recognized top-level domain, such as .com

 If your project needs to have a domain-named bucket, the team member creating the bucket must demonstrate that he or she is an owner or manager of the domain before creating the bucket.
 Google Cloud Storage verifies that the user is an owner or manager of that domain before permitting creation of a domain-named bucket.

-To demonstrate that you are an owner or manager of a domain, use the Google Webmaster Tools verification process.
-The Webmaster Tools verification process provides a number of ways to demonstrate ownership of a site or domain, including:
+To demonstrate that you are an owner or manager of a domain, use the Search Console verification process.
+The verification process provides a number of ways to demonstrate ownership of a site or domain, including: